creativescala/creative-scala/book/src/pages/expanding-expressions/03-objects.md

 Some methods have more than one parameter.
 When this is the case we separate parameters with a comma.
+In the example below we use `substring` method, which copies a portion of a `String`.
+It has two parameters, which specify the start and end positions that we copy.

 ```scala mdoc
 "Gilgamesh went abroad in the world".substring(10, 14)